G1ll0u/Millenaire-Documentation/README.md

 # Millenaire-documentation
 #### A WIP documentation and tweaking project about our old Millénaire 1.12.2 mod

 Fixes, tweaks and documentation about Millénaire mod 1.12.2 Here will simply be some things I do for the good old Millénaire mod.
 My goal is to make some documentation and edit cultures to fix bugs or add features.

 Mainly focused on controlled villages.
+## What is Millénaire ?
+Millénaire is an old Minecraft mod that adds villages and reputation or quests in Minecraft (1.12.2 currently).
+By default, the mod generates villages like Minecraft do for normal villagers.
+Every villager has a role and goals assigned, you can also create your own village assign every building to villagers.
+Every villager has a role and goals assigned to this role and you can customize a lot of things here.

+There are normal villages, controlled villages and custom controlled villages :
+## normal villages
+It generates when you discover the world, you can interact with it by doing quests and do trading.
+They will need resources to build new buildings or upgrade existing ones.

+## Controlled villages
+When your reputation is for a specific culture, you will be able, when talking to the boss of this culture village, to request to be a

-I'm not a developer, I just take advantage of how good this mod is made because every file related to culture is simple plain text
+I'm not a developer, I just take advantage of how good this mod is made because every file that helps customize the mod is simple plain text files.

+I will explain here how to customize Millénaire,
 ## Introduction to how Millénaire cultures work
 The principle of millénaire is that you have cultures :
 **byzantines**  **indian**  **inuits**  **japanese**  **mayan**  **norman**  **seljuk**